Contemplations from one man’s journey back from Atheism

 His advice to youth who are going through doubts about Islām

 • Do not suffer in silence and do not conceal any doubt that you may have, nor remain shy to ask any question that may be troubling you.
 The real danger lies in hiding a doubt within you.
-You should therefore ask the people of knowledge, and those whom you trust with regards to Islām.
+You should ask the people of knowledge in your locality, and those whom you trust with regard to Islām.

 • Not making an effort to understand the role that your religion plays in your life is an avenue towards misguidance.